 The Environmental Health Institute (EHI) of the National Environment Agency (NEA) is a centre of excellence for vector biology.
-It was officially designated a World Health Organization Collaborating Centre (WHO CC) for Reference and Research of Arbovirus and their Associated Vectors on 22 February 2011, and since then has been re-designated twice, in 2015 and in 2019, each time for a four-year term.
+It was officially designated a World Health Organization Collaborating Centre (WHO CC) for Reference and Research of Arbovirus and their Associated Vectors on 22 February 2011, and since then has been re-designated thrice, in 2015, 2019 and in 2023, each time for a four-year term.
 The institute will continue to support WHO’s efforts in strengthening the capacity and capability for the surveillance and control of arboviral diseases in the region.

 Terms of reference

-- Collaborate with WHO to strengthen the capacity of entomological and viral surveillance among WHO Member States in the region, to support the development of a collaborative regional and global network of national dengue surveillance systems.
+Collaborate with WHO to strengthen capacity of entomological and viral surveillance and control among WHO Member States, to support the development of collaborative regional and global network of national dengue surveillance systems.

-- Provide testing protocols, reference biological materials, tertiary referral and proficiency test services for national laboratories diagnosing arboviral diseases, to enhance quality of surveillance and disease diagnostics globally.
+Provide testing protocols, surveillance kits, reference biological materials and tertiary referrals to enhance the quality of surveillance and disease diagnostics during outbreaks

-Please click here [PDF, 350.14 KB] for more information on EHI’s inauguration as a WHO Collaborating Centre for Reference and Research of Arbovirus and their Associated Vectors (First ASEAN Dengue Day).
+Please click here for more information on EHI’s inauguration as a WHO Collaborating Centre for Reference and Research of Arbovirus and their Associated Vectors (First ASEAN Dengue Day).

 Please click here